Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 DIMITRY K. VERGUN (1933-)

 Vergun was born in Prague.
 His family moved to Russia and later Germany.
-The family was captured by the Nazis in 1941 and he was taken to a labor camp.
-By 11, his father had died in one of those camps and his mother sent him to the US as the war ended to be with his grandparents and four aunts.
+The family was captured by the Nazis in 1941 and he was taken to a labor camp, where both parents died.
+He and his brother Alexei were sent to the US as the war ended to be with his grandparents and four aunts.
 Vergun graduated from Lamar High School and won a scholarship to the Memphis Academy of Art, but he decided to attend the University of Texas studying enginering instead.
 He graduated from MIT in architecture in 1956 where he was co-captain of the basketball team.
 He graduated with a MS in Structural Engineering from Stanford in 1957.
+He was recruited by the Lakers but decided to pursue engineering instead.

 Vergun worked 1957-1959 for